bibihanselman/catnip/README.md

 Finally, run the app:
 ```
-python app.py
+python interface.py
 ```

 ## FIGG-CATNIP
 The original version of CATNIP (called FIGG-CATNIP) was based on code written by two Follette Lab alumni: Alexander DelFranco and Catherine Sarosi.
-I adapted their image processing and profiling routines to develop a sophisticated, versatile plotting backend that was operated through a Google Sheets control panel.
+I adapted their image processing and profiling routines to develop a versatile plotting backend that was operated through a Google Sheets control panel.
 The notebooks cannot be run outside of the lab's Google Drive directory.